nbarhamvc/scriptarchive/README.md

 - Docker images - containing our wrappers for use in CI pipelines.
 [See this link to the images](https://hub.docker.com/u/veracode).

 - Manual - You can use the web interface to manually conduct all scan types, with the exception of Agent-based SCA.

+# Example of how scan types could be integrated

+The below figure shows an example of [i]potential[/i] use of scan types as part of branch structure.
+Entirely flexible based on your DevOps pattern/commit frequency: